JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 <!-- In theory, the permission for using secure CoAP also allows for the hosting of MUD files on IoT devices themselves.
 However, since MUD files must be encoded as JSON {{!RFC8259}}, this practice is discouraged for constrained devices as of writing this document and should only be considered once a more efficient encoding format, such as CBOR {{!RFC8949}}, has been specified for the use with MUD files.
-Such a specification is out of this document's scope, though. -->
+Such a specification is out of this document's scope, though. --> Therefore, this document introduces a number of additional ways for distributing MUD URLs -- such as well-known URIs and parameters for the CoRE Link-Format -- which are better suited for constrained devices.
+Furthermore, using COSE objects, Things can distribute a signed MUD URL which allows MUD managers to better validate the authenticity of both the URL itself and the associated MUD file.

 The rest of this document is structured as follows: ...
 TODO